How “Well-Meaning” Puppy Trainers Can Accidentally Lead You Down a Path of Overwhelm

 Proper Socialization is about teaching confidence and coping skills.

-What they don’t need is full access to your
+What they don’t need is full access to your:

-• entire house
+• Entire house

-• backyard
+• Backyard

-• neighborhood, farm, markets, parks…
+• Neighborhood, farm, markets, parks…

-Brand new puppies need:
+Brand-new puppies need:

-• a crate and playpen area
+• A crate or playpen area

-• a potty area
+• A potty space

 No experience is better than a bad experience.